zbaker94/WeatherApp/README.md

 ## 📍 Running locally

-To run the app alone locally, you will need node and npm installed and then simply run the following:
+To run the app alone locally, you will need Node and npm installed, and then simply run the following:
 ```bash
 cp .env.example .env
 # add your API key to `.env` then: